rkhateeb/cse15l-lab-reports/lab-report-5-week-10.md

 ![](test22OtherImplementation.png)

 - In this case, the provided implementation is correct.
 This is not a link and should not be recognized as one.
+Thus, no links should be returned.
 My implementation, however, interpreted the data in the file as a link, which is incorrect.
 - The use of the findCloseParen in the provided implementation, along with potentialLink on line 74 of the provided implementations's MarkdownParse.java most likely helped with checking whether the file acutally contained a link or not.
 My implementation simply checked for brackets and what was inside them.
 The provided implementation goes a step further and checks what is actually inside the link brackets.

 ![](findCloseParen.png)